Kikkougama's Broad Bean Chopstick Rest

 Y.C. from Canada

-This item is usually shipped in 5 business days.
-If out of stock, we will inform you of the estimated shipping date.
+This item is usually shipped in 3 business days.
+We will inform you of the estimated shipping date if shipping is delayed due to a shortage.

 Size: About W25xD36xH15mm